• What is Copywriting?

 But, believe it or not, that fear can be good, too.
 That fear only pops up when you’re about to do something outside of your comfort zone.
 And all of the best things in life come from stepping outside of your comfort zone.
 This fear wants to keep you small and unchallenged and, well, bored—so it’s a signal that you’re heading in the direction of growth and change and excitement.

-The best thing to do when you feel this fear is to lean into it and start walking in the direction it’s telling you not to go.
-Oh, and when it starts telling you that you’re going to fail, tell it to step off.
+The best thing to do when you feel this fear as you work through the steps you need to take to build your copywriting business is to literally work through it.
+Lean into it and start walking in the direction it’s telling you not to go.

-Filed Under: Growth & Development
+Filed Under: Mindset & Professional Development Tagged With: confidence, mindset

 Interested in Copywriting?
 Get our Free Video Training!